-Lee James III is the project director for Enterprise Services (ES), where he leads the project office responsible for acquiring, fielding and performing lifecycle sustainment of enterprise-level services supporting many of the Army Chief Information Officer’s largest enterprise initiatives.
-He provides leadership to a staff of over 300 government and contractor personnel across five product offices, in three geographic locations.
+Before assuming that role in May 2022, James served as project director for Enterprise Services (ES) at EIS, where he led the project office responsible for acquiring, fielding and performing lifecycle sustainment of enterprise-level services supporting many of the Army Chief Information Officer’s (CIO) largest enterprise initiatives.

-Prior to accepting the role as project director for ES, James served as the product director for Army Human Resource Systems (AHRS), within the Program Executive Office Enterprise Information Systems (PEO EIS), from June 2015 to June 2018.
-In this role, he was responsible for managing a portfolio of human resource capabilities that included four sustainment products and two development programs.
-During his tenure, the AHRS team delivered an incremental suicide risk reduction dashboard to the Army and also initiated the development of a modern Army recruiting and accessioning capability.
+Before becoming project director for ES in June 2019, James served as the product director for Army Human Resource Systems (AHRS) from June 2015 to June 2018.
+In that role, he was responsible for managing a portfolio of human resource capabilities that included four sustainment products and two development programs.
+During his tenure, the AHRS team delivered an incremental suicide risk reduction dashboard to the Army and initiated the development of a modern Army recruiting and accessioning capability.

-Mr. James graduated Magna Cum Laude from Langston University with a Bachelor of Science degree in computer science and holds a master’s degree in information resource management from Central Michigan University.
-In June 2019, he graduated from the Eisenhower School of National Security and Resource Strategy, National Defense University, with a Master of Science degree in national resource strategy.
+James graduated magna cum laude from Langston University with a Bachelor of Science in computer science.
+He earned a master’s degree in information resource management from Central Michigan University.
+In June 2019, he graduated from the Eisenhower School of National Security and Resource Strategy, National Defense University, with a Master of Science in national resource strategy.